sebastianbergmann/phpunit/SECURITY.md

 A confirmed security issue is handled like any other bug.
 It is not prioritized ahead of other work.
 It is fixed when I have the time to fix it.

-If you used an AI assistant (LLM, coding agent, or similar) to find, reproduce, or write up the issue, please say so and describe how it was used.
-This does not disqualify a report, but it changes how I triage it.

 Once a vulnerability has been fixed and a release with the fix is available, I publish a public advisory on GitHub.